gnosis/dex-services/README.md

 This repository contains the backend logic for the dfusion exchange based on [this specification](github.com/gnosis/dex-research).

 It contains two sub-projects that both implement the market mechanism described above in different ways.
-An fully on-chain solution with instant finality but limited scalability (referred to as "StableX") and a prelimary version that intends to achieves scalability by offloading computation and data-storage off-chain using an [optimistic roll-up](https://medium.com/plasma-group/ethereum-smart-contracts-in-l2-optimistic-rollup-2c1cef2ec537) approach.
+An fully on-chain solution with instant finality but limited scalability (referred to as "StableX") and a preliminary version that intends to achieves scalability by offloading computation and data-storage off-chain using an [optimistic roll-up](https://medium.com/plasma-group/ethereum-smart-contracts-in-l2-optimistic-rollup-2c1cef2ec537) approach.
 The latter is in early development stage and not yet ready for use.

 ## Getting Started